dmonza/genexus/README.md

     ```

   <a name="commands--foreach-when"></a><a name="7.4"></a>
-  - [7.4](#commands--foreach-when) Utilizar when en comandos [for each](http://wiki.genexus.com/commwiki/servlet/wiki?24744,For%20Each%20command) para simplificar la query enviada al DBMS.
+  - [7.4](#commands--foreach-when) Utilizar "when" en comandos [for each](http://wiki.genexus.com/commwiki/servlet/wiki?24744,For%20Each%20command) para simplificar la query enviada al DBMS.

     ```javascript
     // mal